lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 Var[Y_i|x_i]] \sim \frac{v(\mu_i)}{w_i}\,.
 $$
 *cl: The following is maybe too much*<br>
-Therefore, one needs to specify:
+Where, one needs to specify:
 - a target $Y_i$,
-- an inverse link function $h$, which maps the real numbers to the range of $Y$,
+- an inverse link function $h$, which maps real numbers to the range of $Y$,
 - optionally, sample weights $w_i$,
 - and a variance function $v(\mu)$, which is equivalent to specifying a loss function or a specific distribution from the family of the [exponential dispersion model](https://en.wikipedia.org/wiki/Exponential_dispersion_model) (EDM).
 - a feature matrix $X$ with row vectors $x_i$,

 Note that the choice of the loss or distribution function or, equivalently, a variance function is crucial.
 It should, at least, reflect the domain of $Y$.
-Some typical tuples of domain, loss and link function are:
+Some typical combinations of domain, loss and link function are:
 - real numbers, Normal distribution, identity link
 - positive numbers: Gamma distribution, log link
 - non-negative: Poisson distribution (works for integers as well as continuous targets), log link
 - interval $[0, 1]$: Binomial distribution, logit link

-Once you have chosen the first four points, it remains to find a good feature matrix $X$.
-As opposed to other machine learning algorithms like boosted trees, and apart from possible penalty strengths, there are no hyperparemeters to tune, but the big leverage to improve your model is manual feature engineering of $X$.
+Once you have chosen the first four points, what remains is to find a good feature matrix $X$.
+Similarly to classical linear models, and unlike other machine learning algorithms such as boosted trees, there are very few hyperparemeters to tune.
+A typical hyperparemeter is regularization strength.
+Therefore the big leverage to improve your model is manual feature engineering of $X$.

 #### Strengths
 - Very well understood and established, proven over and over in practice, e.g. stability, see next point.
 - Very stable: slight changes of training data do not alter the fitted model much (counter example: decision trees).
 - Versatile as to model different targets with different link and loss functions.
-- Mathematical tractable => good theoretical understanding and fast fitting even for big data.
+- Mathematical tractable => good theoretical understanding and fast fitting even for large datasets.
 - Ease of interpretation.
 - As flexible as the building of the feature matrix $X$.
-- Some losses like Poisson can handle a certain amount of excess of zeros.
+- Some losses, like Poisson loss, can handle a certain amount of excess of zeros.

 #### Weaknesses
-- Feature matrix $X$ has to be build manually, in particular interactions and non-linear effects.
+- Feature matrix $X$ has to be build manually, in particular for interactions and non-linear effects.
 - Unbiasedness depends on (correct) specification of $X$ and of combination of link and loss function.
-- Predictive performance often less than boosted tree models or neural networks.
+- Predictive performance often worse than for boosted tree models or neural networks.

 #### Current Minimal Implementation in Scikit-Learn
 The new GLM regressors are available as